MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

    > [!NOTE]
    > Database creation usually takes several minutes.
 If, after 5 minutes, the “Provisioning database” message still appears, try refreshing the page.

-7. After the database has been successfully created, return to the Main Environments screen.
+7. After the database has been successfully created, return to the **Environments** page.

 ### Change maximum upload file size<a name="upload"></a>